Brain Health and Nutrition: The Key to Cognitive Resilience

 Key Points

-• Nutrient absorption is influenced by dietary intake, and a balanced ensures optimal functioning of organs, including the brain.
+• Nutrient absorption is influenced by dietary intake, and a balanced diet ensures optimal functioning of organs, including the brain.

 • Omega-3 fatty acids, found in fish, flaxseeds, walnuts, and chia seeds, support cognitive function and resilience, aiding memory retention and reducing brain disorders.